mf-guse/micronaut-test-resources-test/README.md

 Starting the tests using the kotest plugin does not work.
 The PostgreSQL testcontainer is not started.

+## Using gradle to run tests

+Running the tests using gradle, either started in IntelliJ or in the CLI, the testcontainer is started and the tests are executed as expected.

 ## WSL2

 Running `gradle build` works.
 The PostgreSQL testcontainer is started, the test is executed as expected.